linkedin/css-blocks/sanity/README.md

   In some cases it will simply result in re-assembling the original rulesets in other cases it will result in finding shared "Base" selectors.
+* There is a big win to keeping CSS bundled together with this approach.
+  There is a strong dependency graph that can be constructed of styles to their templates when using css-blocks and so it's possible to do route-based splitting before optimizations are applied.
+However, It's not yet clear how much of a win we will get from aggressive route-based splitting.
+Further testing is needed.

 Concerns: